Before You Begin #

 Gateway Wizard Errors

-If you receive an error message stating "Credentials you provided are not valid.
-Please check and try again." this means one of these things:
+If you receive an error message stating “Credentials you provided are not valid.
+Please check and try again.” this means one of the following things:

 - Your gateway credentials are invalid or expired, please check them again.

 - You are using test credentials setting up a live gateway.